y21/wiimmfi-api/README.md

 > Format: JSON

 #### Warning
 This may not work for every user that has weird characters in it; most likely hacked mii names.
-It also won't find players that are playing with 2 or more players (split-screen).
+It also won't find players that are playing with 2 or more players (split-screen) if the `i` flag has not been set.

 Parameters: